 Bipolar disorder is a relatively recent term for what people used to call "manic depression."
 We are going to take a look at bipolar disorder in this installment of our Mental Health Awareness series.

 Those of us who have bipolar disorder experience intense, debilitating mood swings.
-We have low and high moods of varying intensity that can last for a brief period of time or for several days (or months, or years).
+We have low and high moods of varying intensity that can be brief or can last for several days (or months, or years).
 These highs and lows are more than just commonplace, everyday ups and downs.
-During the highs, or manic times, we can feel exhilarated, energetic, and we may be overly talkative.
-We may also be more likely to feel irritated or distracted.
-We may behave recklessly.
+During the highs, or manic times, we can feel exhilarated, energetic, and we could be overly talkative.
+We may also be more likely to feel irritated or distracted, or behave recklessly.
 During the lows, or depressive episodes, we may feel despair or anxiety.
 We probably have little or no energy.
 Maybe we sleep too much, or hardly at all.
-Highs and lows may cycle back and forth over a short or long period of time.
+Highs and lows may cycle back and forth over a short or long period.